blake-r/pytest-durations/README.md

 ### 1.4.0 (Mar 18, 2025)

-* New command line option to write the measure report to a file instead of terminal
+* Add command line option to write the measure report to a file instead of terminal

 ### 1.3.1 (Sep 11, 2024)